 A study of 10mg oxybutynin ER once daily or 5mg oxybutynin IR twice daily used different outcome measures than the other studies: the proportion with day and nighttime continence, day/night micturition, and day/night incontinence episodes.
-No significant difference was found in the proportion with daytime continence (53% vs
+No significant difference was found in the proportion with daytime continence (53% vs 58%).

-58%).
 The results of other measures were not reported, but the authors reported no clinically significant differences between groups.
 The manufacturer of the extended release formulation funded the study.
 However the ER formulation used in this study is not available in the US.
 Although this study did not use an intention to treat analysis, and did not present enough data for one to be done here, only two patients were lost to follow up (one per group).
-The study was biased toward patients who tolerate oxybutynin IR.Out of 162 patients screened, 18 withdrew at screening and 17 during a run-in period using oxybutynin IR, 10 of those because of adverse events.
+The study was biased toward patients who tolerate oxybutynin IR.
+Out of 162 patients screened, 18 withdrew at screening and 17 during a run-in period using oxybutynin IR, 10 of those because of adverse events.
 Two studies using a dose titration of oxybutynin ER or IR to adverse effects or efficacy reported no significant difference between groups in the mean change in incontinence episodes per week (rather than per day), but not enough data was reported to allow graphing.
 Converted to mean change in incontinence episodes per day, the mean change in the ER groups was -3.2 and -2.2, and in the IR groups was -2.9 and -2.2 in the Anderson and Versi studies, respectively.
 Time period from baseline to assessment was not reported.
 Neither study used an intention to treat analysis.
-The withdrawal rate for extended release and immediate release groups was 13% (ER) and 12% (IR) and 6% (ER) and 8% (IR) in, respectively.
+The withdrawal rate for extended release and immediate release groups was 13% (ER) and 12% $(IR)^{28}$ and 6% (ER) and 8% $(IR)^{27}$ in, respectively.
 Alza, manufacturer of the oxybutynin ER formulation, funded both studies.

 In a study of tolterodine ER 4mg once daily to tolterodine 2mg twice daily, no significant differences were found in mean change (absolute) in micturitions or incontinence episodes per week (see Figure 4).
 Converted to per day, the mean change in incontinence episodes was -1.6 (ER) and -1.5 (IR) and mean change in number of micturitions per day was -3.5 (ER) and -3.3 (IR).
 Mean change in the number of urinary pads used per day was -3.3 in both groups.
 The median percent change in incontinence episodes was also reported.
 The percent reduction was 71% ER, 60% IR, 33% placebo.

 The authors state that they present this outcome because the data were positively skewed, and that they believe the relative change is more relevant than the absolute change.
-No other study reported data in this way, so this result is not easily comparable.
+Few other studies report data in this way, so this result is not easily comparable.
 The fact that this underlying data had a skewed distribution also raises questions about the comparability between groups at baseline.
 Overall withdrawal was 12%, with similar rates in the two drug treatment groups.
+A subgroup analysis of only women in this study found similar results, and is discussed under Question 3.